Eessh/markdown-parser/README.md

 # Markdown Parser
 A header only library to parse Markdown to AST (Abstract Syntax Tree).

-> Header file `MarkdownParser.hpp` can be found in NewVersion, you may click [here](https://github.com/Eessh/markdown-parser/blob/master/NewVersion/MarkdownParser.hpp)
+> Header file `MarkdownParser.hpp` can be found at `/NewVersion/plugins/MarkdownToHTML/MarkdownParser.hpp`, you may click [here](https://github.com/Eessh/markdown-parser/blob/master/NewVersion/plugins/MarkdownToHTML/MarkdownParser.hpp)😄

 Currently old code is being abstracted and moved to NewVersion.
-The HTML rendering part will be a plugin(`/NewVersion/plugins`).
+The HTML rendering part will be a plugin(`/NewVersion/plugins/MarkdownToHTML`).

 ### Build:
 ```bash